-

 Source: Grant Thornton Germany

-This sensible simplification to the process and to evidence is, however, only of limited application in the final BMF circular because it only applies to the extent that the scopes of ATAD and Section 4(5) overlap.
-Since Section 4k goes beyond the minimum stipulations of ATAD, taxpayers with EU parent companies continue to remain obliged to fulfil their duties to check and record the existence of any imported mismatches.
+However, the practical scope of this rule is unfortunately restricted in the Final Circular, as it applies only to the extent that the scopes of Section 4k EStG and the anti-hybrid rules under ATAD overlap.
+Since Section 4k EStG exceeds the minimum requirements of ATAD, German taxpayers with EU parent companies remain obligated to identify and document the existence of any imported mismatches.

 Summary: important clarifications for practice, but issues remain open

-The final BMF circular on Section 4k of the Income Tax Act brings important clarifications and simplifications, particularly for practical issues related to hybrid mismatches and US inbound structures.
+The Final Circular on Section 4k EStG brings important clarifications and simplifications, particularly for practical issues related to hybrid mismatches and US inbound structures.

 This article was written by our experts Lukas Kawka and Julia Marie Koch.